rl-language/rlc/docs/sphinx_doc/tutorial.md

 # load the rl file
 program = compile(["black_jack.rl"])
 # starts a rlc program invoking the user defined play
-# function and wraps it in object for with some usefull methods
+# function and wraps it in object for with some useful methods
 state = program.start()

 # invokes directly the user defined function on the real state object